hamid989877/pavement-defect-detection/README.md

-#  YOLO-Based Pavement Crack and Infrastructure Defect Detection
+#  YOLO Based Pavement Crack and Infrastructure Defect Detection

-This repository contains the training results, evaluation metrics, and model performance visualizations for a **YOLO object detection model** fine‑tuned to detect and classify **five types of pavement surface distresses**.
+This repository contains the training results, evaluation metrics, and model performance visualizations for a **YOLO object detection model** fine tuned to detect and classify **five types of pavement surface distresses**.

 ---